rebtig/flanker_template/README.md

 This demo implements the Eriksen Flanker task (Eriksen & Eriksen, 1974) in PsychoPy.
 PsychoPy must be installed on your device for this to run.
 The online counterpart on this (through Pavlovia) is still not working due to error in the js code.

-Before running the experiment, make sure to go to the conditions file (conditions_image.xlsx) and insert the correct paths under the "image" coloumn depending on where you have saved the experiment on your computer.
+Before running the experiment, make sure to go to the conditions file (conditions_image.xlsx) and insert the correct paths under the "image" column depending on where you have saved the experiment on your computer.

 For APA (7th edition) please cite as: